dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 square kilometers.

-Although reasonable, this approach overestimates the width of the plausible range—a mistake that we'll correct shortly.
+Although reasonable, this approach overestimates the width of the plausible range — a mistake that we'll correct shortly.
 However, even this overestimated range spans only a factor of 2.4, whereas my starting range of 104…107 square kilometers spans a factor of 1000.
 Divide-and-conquer reasoning has significantly narrowed my plausible range by replacing a quantity about which I have vague knowledge, namely the area, with quantities about which I have more precise knowledge.

 The second bonus is that subdividing into many quantities carries only a small penalty, smaller than suggested by simply multiplying the endpoints.